 History of Trinity Community Church

 On September 20th 1998 two established churches, St Stephen's Christian Fellowship and Canterbury New Covenant Church decided to join together and form a new church.
 Both churches had similar desires and aims and both were linked to Ichthus Christian Fellowship in London.
 Prior to that, St Stephens Fellowship had met at St Stephens Junior School since 1988, having been planted as a new church from the United Reformed Church in Canterbury.
+From January 2014 we are no longer an Ichthus link but have become part of The City Church in Canterbury.
+In June 2014 The City Church started a new congregation called Canterbury North which meets in St Stephen's Junior School where we have been for 25 years.
+This will mean that Trinity Community Church is no longer a separate church.

 Working with other Churches